The Adventures of Cookie & Cream: Gameplay

 Players can choose from two different modes: versus and story.
 In story mode (one or two players), players must guide Cookie and Cream to the goal before the time runs out.
 In one-player story mode the player controls both Cookie and Cream at the same time; in two-player mode each player controls one character.
 On the PS2 version, the two players can either use separate controllers, or they can both use the same controller, with one player holding the left side and the other the right side.
 Throughout the game, Cookie has to navigate through many obstacles.
 Most obstacles require Cookie or Cream to perform a specific action so the other is able to advance past the obstacles.
 Players can collect silver watches which add 20 seconds of time and gold watches which add 50 seconds of time as they play through the levels.
 Throughout the story mode players can collect puzzle pieces to unlock more characters in versus mode.
 In versus mode 2 to 4 players compete to collect as many points as possible before reaching the goal.
-Versus mode on the PS2 version also offers Multitap Support to allow the use of up to 4 controllers simultaneously.
+Versus mode on the PS2 version also offers Multitap support to allow the use of up to 4 controllers simultaneously.

 Nintendo DS release

 In 2007, the game was ported to the Nintendo DS as Cookie & Cream.

 The Nintendo DS version is reworked to account for the system's functions.
 Instead of both players doing platforming challenges in split screen, the first player does platforming on the top screen, and the second player performs contextual actions and puzzles with a stylus on the bottom screen.
 Like the PS2 version, Cookie & Cream can be played as either a single-player game where one person controls both characters, or a co-operative game where one player maneuvers Cookie while the other is in charge of Cream.
-Multiplayer is available able with both local wireless or via Nintendo Wi-Fi Connection.
+Multiplayer is available with both local wireless or via Nintendo Wi-Fi Connection.
 Additional content includes a battle mode with 20 competitive mini-games that can be played with up to three other players.